uditnegi16/smartmail-email-automation/README.md

 # smartmail-email-automation(under development)
-#  Custom Email Sender with LLM Personalization – BreakoutAI Assessment
+#  Custom Email Sender with LLM Personalization

 ## Project Overview
 This project is a scalable, intelligent email automation tool designed for outreach campaigns.
 It allows users to upload email data, generate personalized messages using LLMs, and track delivery and performance in real time.